 For the Guessing Game, fill two stockings with around 10 wrapped items each.
 Divide the teens into two teams (randomly so this doesn’t turn into a “I got picked last for dodgeball” type situation).

 Set a timer and have each team feel the stocking and write down what they think the items are.
 The team that correctly identifies the most objects wins!
 Either divy up the items or use them as prizes for the winners of the other games.

 Ornament Decorating is always a blast during holiday season.
-Grab some plain glass ornaments, some glue, and a variety of glitter from the Dollar Store.
+Grab some plain glass ornaments, some glue, and a variety of glitter or you can get an Ornament Decorating Kit from Amazon.
 Gather the teens in a circle around all of the supplies they need to make their ornaments.